obendesmond/obendesmond/README.md

 -  🖥️  See my portfolio at (http://obendesmond.com/)
 -  I'm a (ReactJS, NextJS)/TS Expert
+-  Very good at User Interfaces, Api integrations and Animations
--  I'm an Instructor at Udemy (https://www.udemy.com/user/ako-desmond/) and also a One-on-One Tech career coach in the JS eco-system
+-  I was an Instructor at Udemy (https://www.udemy.com/user/ako-desmond/) and also a One-on-One Tech career coach in the JS eco-system
 -  I’m currently perfecting my React Native skills for mobile app development

 ### 📹 Partners